 Before heading into the water, you, like any other boater have the responsibility to familiarise yourself with the navigational marks.
-Understanding navigational marks is essential to your safety on the water.
+Understanding navigational marks are essential to your safety on the water.
 They function similarly to road signs or traffic lights — but in the water.
 Keep an eye out for beacons, buoys and, lights to keep everything smooth sailing.

 About 30 buoyage systems were used all over the world before the 1970s.
 It caused a lot of confusion and, even led to fatal accidents in the Dover Straits.
 This prompted a worldwide effort to have a unified marine buoyage system to prevent future mishaps.
 The result was the creation of the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA) in 1971.